mellymello/TWEB-Project1/README.md

 * Disabled bouton lostStudent to avoid spam : OK
 * Enable possibility to remove lost people (a student can go away from the lost students) : OK
 * Auto refresh when creating lecture OK
-* Improve Design (feedback table) / and landing page
+* Improve Design (feedback area, number of students losts and pseudonyme) / and landing page
 * Implement Upload on S3 OK
 * Code review and comment
 * Implement Preview for joining lecture OK